-Ships from Florida.
-Shipping costs are calculated at checkout.
+Ships from Colorado.
 The print is signed and certified by the artist.
 Purchases can be made online or payment can be accepted via International Bank Transfer or PayPal.
-Please enquire for shipping times as these may vary.
+Please enquire for shipping costs.
+Shipping times may vary.

 Please note that this piece has been used for exhibitions and may have minimal signs of wear and tear.